 1607. - MARKHAM, (Gervase.)
 Rodomonth's Infernall, or the Diuell Conquered, Ariasto's Conclusions of the Marriage of Rogero with Bradamanth his Loue, and the fell fought battell betweene Rogero and Rodomonth the never-conquered Pagan.
 Written in French by Phillip de "FEAR MADE THE DEVILS, AND WEAK HOPE THE GODS."
-Portes, and Paraphrastically translated by G. M. At London, Printed by V.S. for Nicholas Ling, 1607.
-Small 8vo, half bound, excessively rare ..... \$125 00 Mr. Jolley's copy of this curious poetical volume was supposed by Lowndes to be unique, and since that time (forty years) only two other copies have occurred -that in the British Museum, which is in most wretched condition and imperfect, and this which sold in 1861 for 22/.
-10s. - 1608.-MENGUS, (Hier.)
-Flagellum Dæmonum, Exorcismos terribiles, potentissi-mos, et efficaces.
-12mo, in the original vellum binding, nice copy, rare .....
-3 50 - 1610.-AUGUSTINE, (Saint.)
+6 Mr. Jolley's copy of this curious poetical volume was supposed by Lowndes to be unique, and since that time (forty years) only two other copies have occurred -that in the British Museum, which is in most wretched condition and imperfect, and this which sold in 1861 for 22/, 10s. - 1608.-MENGUS, (Hier.)
+Flagellum Dæmonum, Exorcismos terribiles, potentissimos, et efficaces.
+12mo, in the original vellum binding, nice copy, rare......3 50 - 1610.-AUGUSTINE, (Saint.)
 The City of God.
 Newly translated, by Rev. Marcus Dods.
 2 vols.
-8vo, cloth, 1872......6 00 Consult the copious index for the subject of Demons, Demoniacal Possessions, Demonolatry, Devil, Purgatorial Punishments, Satan, Hell, Hell-fire, etc. St. Augustine's greatest work .- Trans.
-1612.-ADAMS, (Thos.)
-The White Devil ; or, the Hypocrite uncased.
-A Sermon.
+8vo, cloth, 1872......6 00 Consult the copious index for the subject of Demons, Demoniacal Possessions, Demonolatry, Devil, Purgatorial Punishmenta, Satan, Hell, Hell-fire, etc. St. Augustine's greatest work .- Trans.

-Bound up in this volume, are God's Arrow against Atheists, the Spirit of Enthusiasm Exorcised, and six other rare old sermons.
-"The author was a very pious and useful man in his day; and possessed correct and excellent views of Christianity, as appears from this and his other works."-Orme.
-1612.-The Diuell's Banket (Banquet), described in Sixe Sermons.
-Small 4to., in the original limp vellum binding, 1614, very Southey, with whom he was a favorite author, said that he had "all the oddity and the felicity of Fuller's manner." - 1612.-MASON, (James.)
+Bonnd up in this volume, are God's Arrow against Atheists, the Spirit of Enthusiasm Exorcised, and six other rare old sermons.
+"The author was a very pious and useful man in his day; and possessed correct and excellent views of Christianity, as appears from this and his other works,"-Orme.
+Southey, with whom he was a favorite author, said that he had "all the oddity and the felicity of Fuller's manner." - 1612.-MASON, (James.)
 The Anatomie of Sorcerie.
 Wherein the wicked impietie of Charmers, Inchanters, and such like, is discovered and confuted.
 Small 4to. full polished calf, splendid copy, very rare.
-15 00 - 1621.-BURTON, (Robert.)
-The Anatomy of Melancholy, what it is, with all the kinds, causes, symptoms, prognostics, and several cures of it.
-New edition.
-Large vol. 8vo, 1867, cloth .....
-4 50 Contains-the beginning, nature, and condition of Devils; their orders, power, etc.; how they cause melancholy, etc. Devils are often in love.
+15 00 Contains-the beginning, nature, and condition of Devils; their orders, power, etc.; how they cause melancholy, etc. Devils are often in love.
 See also-the Location of Hell-with the opinions of many authors.

-"The delight of the learned, the solace of the indolent, and the refuge of the uninformed."
-1626.-GUACCIUS, (Mar.)
-Compendium Maleficarum, ex quo nefandissima in genus humanum opera venefica, ac ad illa vitanda remedia conspiciuntur.
-Small 4to, with numerous curious cuts ; fine copy in the original vellum binding, very "An incomparable abridgment of these extravagant wonders.-Calmet. - 1627.-NIESS, (J. Soc.
+"The delight of the learned, the solace of the indolent, and the refuge of the uninformed." wonders.-Calmel.

+Digitized by Google 1627.---NIESS, (J. Soc.
 Jes.)
 Alphabetum Diaboli.
 12mo.
-Diling, 1626, vellum \$3 00 Very rare, unknown to both Graesse and De Plancy. - 1628.-VENERIUS, (J. A.) De ORACUlis et Divinationibus Antiquarum Tractatus succinctus et exquisitus.
-4to.
-Basil.
-"So the spell now works around thee, And the clankless chain hath bound thee.' - 1635.-HEYWOOD, (Thos.)
-Hierarchie of the blessed Angels, their Names, Orders, Hierarchie and Offices, the Fall of Lucifer and his Angels, a Poem, in 9 Books, with Prose Annotations, sm. fol., front. and curious plates engraved by Cecil, &c., calf nt.
-A most curious and extraordinary work, to which it is said Milton was much indebted.
-The copious annotations are replete with very singular narratives and stories of witches, witchcraft, &c.
+Diling, 1626, vellum.\$3 00 Very rare, unknown to both Graesse and De Plancy.
+1635.-HEYWOOD, (Thos.)
+Hierarchie of the blessed Angels, their Names, Orders, and Offices, the Fall of Lucifer and his Angels, a Poem, in 9 Books, with Prose Annotations, sm. fol., front. and curious plates engraved by Cecil, &c., calf nt.
 "An excellent and entertaining work."-W. C. Hazlitt.